 Water: Easily grown in average, medium moisture soils.

 Spacing: Space plants 6-9” apart for prompt cover being careful not to plant too deeply.
-The crown should never be covered with soil or the plant will rot and die.
+The crown should never be covered with soil or the plant may rot.

-Fertilizing: Ajugas seldom need fertilizing.
-Over fertilizing can encourage crown rot.
+Fertilizing: Ajuga seldom needs fertilizing.
+Over-fertilizing can lead to crown rot.